TroyTae/one-spaces/benchmark/README.md

 # Benchmark
 Every benchmark is measured based on version released at npm.

-### Differences from npm release version
-But before test, I remove every comments and minify file.
+> But before test, I remove every comments and minify file.
-Because `classnames` not provide min file.
+> Because `classnames` not provide min file.
-And I passed array for classcat test.
+> And I passed array for classcat test.
-Because `classcat` not support arguments.
+> Because `classcat` not support arguments.

 ## File Size